-SJJ encourages its students to invite guests to dances.
-Attendees must be junior high age, and they must present current, valid, Catholic school photo identifications to enter SJJ dances.
+SJJA encourages its students to invite guests to dances.
+Attendees must be junior high age, and they must present current, valid, Catholic school photo identifications to enter SJJA dances.
 Students without current, valid, school photo ID's will not be admitted to the dance.
-NO EXCEPTIONS.
-Students from schools other than local Catholic Elementary and Middle Schools are required to present a guest dance permission form.
-SJJ students are allowed to sponsor one guest per dance and they are responsible for submitting the completed dance guest permission form to the Academy Principal's Office no later than the Wednesday prior to the dance.
+Students from schools other than local Catholic elementary and middle Schools are required to present a guest dance permission form.
+SJJA students are allowed to sponsor one non-Catholic school guest per dance.
+They are responsible for submitting the completed dance guest permission form to the Academy Principal's Office no later than the Wednesday prior to the dance.
 Dance guest permission forms will not be accepted the day of the dance.
 The Academy Principal has the final say in the approval of a dance guest permission form.